A great base to explore the wonders of Wales and make memories!

 Go for a swim, if you are going to get wet anyway!
 If our outdoor pool at Warren Parc doesn’t appeal in the rain then the leisure centre in Machynlleth offers shelter and activities including the gym and climbing wall, and various clubs and activities from canoeing to fitness.
 Alternatively lounge in the hot tub and sauna at Warren Parc.

-The National Library in Aberystwyth is a fascinating resource, with easy parking, shop cafe galleries and special public tours.
+The National Library in Aberystwyth is a fascinating resource, with easy parking, shop, cafe galleries, exhibitions and special public tours.

 A Train ride, whether it’s one of the great little steam trains of Wales, most with their own museums, or the mainline journey along a stormy cost, you will stay dry and have moving scenery brought to you!
 You can get off when the rain stops or explore somewhere further afield.

 Take a brolly and visit a deserted beach, admire wet shiny pebbles and explore rockpools, watch dolphins and seals or hunt for beautiful driftwood, often best after a storm.
 Or maybe try Surfing at Borth for the more adventurous.

 Fishing, either river or sea, the rain will surely guarantee a good catch!
 Don’t forget your permit.

-Buy a new caravan!!
+Shop for a new caravan!!
 If you are visiting prospective parks then it’s good to see them on wet days too, they will never look as pretty or appealing but you will see them at their worst.
-Park owners or managers will have plenty of time to offer advice and support when the weather is poor, and you can get a warm cuppa in a dry holiday home while you dream about all the sunny holidays you could enjoy in the future too!
+Park owners or managers may have plenty of time to offer advice and support when the weather is poor, and you can get a warm cuppa in a dry holiday home while you dream about all the sunny holidays you could enjoy in the future too!